 My sisters were clearly miffed, riled by the notion that I would be chaperoning them to any event outside the ducal household.
 Though I had proposed the idea, I wasn’t too keen on it myself - for any free time I had beforehand was already quite limited due to the hair training.
-But I had absolutely no faith or trust in these girls who were like misbehaved school children.
+But I had absolutely no faith or trust in these girls who were like misbehaving school children.

 Today’s babysitting adventure was yet another tea party.
 But the main reason I insisted on attending with them was because the tea party was being hosted by the daughter of the grand duke.
-The grand duke who is also the king’s younger brother.
+The grand duke is also the king’s younger brother.
 Lady Chavamond, his daughter, is a well-respected member of high society.
-A trendsetter, and well-known as an inspiration to the debuting ladies of who to take after as someone exemplary.
+A trendsetter and well-known as an inspiration to the debuting ladies of who to take after as someone exemplary.

 I wasn’t going to let my foolish sisters besmirch this perfect lady’s name because of some preconceived notion about her being a ‘villainess’ in the future.
 I was going to act in advance of whatever plans they were scheming to have a conversation with the ‘host’ of the event and advise her to take some precautions.
-Maybe ask her a few questions in regards to the language my sisters used.
+Maybe ask her a few questions in regard to the language my sisters used.

-The girls were lined up in waiting at the front entrance of our estate, shuffling their feet and grumbling in frustration.
+The girls were lined up waiting at the front entrance of our estate, shuffling their feet and grumbling in frustration.
 How unbecoming of trained ladies.
 The only one who should be getting away with such childish behavior is Penelope, being the youngest.
 But for even my eldest sister, at the age of twenty-four, to act like a ruffian child sickened me.

 If I couldn’t send them away to a boarding school or mental ward, I should at least call for a private tutor to remind them of what society expects of them.
-On second thought, maybe I should just call the horse trainer since they insisted on acting like wild fouls.
+On second thought, maybe I should just call the horse trainer since they insisted on acting like wild foals.
 That might bring about better results than cramming knowledge into a cavity that lacked the capacity for anything decent.
 Like a child always having room for dessert when full from dinner, they always had room for depravity.

 “At least fix your hair… You look like you’ve been out in a field of cows all morning,” I clicked my tongue in disappointment as I nagged them.
 We weren’t going to leave this house until they looked impeccable.
 I nodded to the maids behind them, and they rushed forward to adjust the hair and clothes of my sisters.
 I turned away as I opened my mouth to the staff, “Don’t ever let them leave the grounds in that condition ever again.”